HCWassim/3D_engine/README.md

 # 3D Engine in C

-Welcome to our 3D engine repository!
-This project is a lightweight and high-performance 3D engine written in the C language.
+Welcome, this project is a lightweight and high-performance 3D engine written in the C language.
 It is designed to be modular and extensible, offering features for real-time 3D rendering, scene management, 3D models, and visual effects.

 ## Prerequisites
 To run this engine, you'll need to have [Simple DirectMedia Layer (SDL)](https://www.libsdl.org/) installed on your system.
 Please ensure you have the latest version of SDL installed before proceeding.